gwu1/consistent_company_ruby/README.md

 # consistent_company_ruby

 A native Ruby implementation of a Ruby gem 'consistent_company' that is a Ruby C Extension.
+Since C-extensions are not really supported in JRuby, for some JRuby users like me, here is an alternative if you want to use 'consistent_company' gem.
 It takes a Company Name string and replaces it with a normalized compressed version.
 The replaced name is not for human consumption, but for comparing other similar names to find matches.

 ## Install: